rbmacd/frey/lab-aws/NETWORK_ACCESS.md

 # Direct Network Access to Containerlab

 This infrastructure provides **direct IP connectivity** from your laptop to Arista cEOS instances running in containerlab on AWS.
-No SSH tunneling, port forwarding, or jump hosts required!
+No SSH tunneling, port forwarding, or jump hosts required.

 ## How It Works